tetherto/qvac-actions/poc-apps-rpchook-server/README.md

 cp .env.example .env.docker
 ```

 Then, update the configuration as needed.
+Ensure `CORESTORE_DIR` matches the volume mount path in the Docker run command.

 2. Build the Docker image: